Midnight City: Music video

 A music video for "Midnight City", directed by Fleur & Manu, was released on 17 October 2011.
 The video features telekinetic children who escape a federal facility and test their powers in an abandoned factory.
 The video is the first part of a trilogy which continues in the video for "Reunion" and is concluded in the video for "Wait".

 According to M83, the video is a tribute to Akira, Village of the Damned, and Close Encounters of the Third Kind.

 The orphanage from which the children escape was filmed at the Orphelinat Saint-Philippe in Meudon.

-The warehouse where they try their power is the Hangar Y, also in Meudon.
+The warehouse where they try their power is the former Babcock & Wilcox industrial site in La Courneuve, near Paris.

 The final scene where the children hold hands together as they watch the sun sets was shot on a rooftop of the "Indy bowling Paris La chapelle" in Porte de la Chapelle, in Paris.

+The city in the full-view buildings footage is the Financial District from Los Angeles.

-The video has over 490 million views on YouTube as of January 27, 2025.
+The video has over 560 million views on YouTube as of July 21, 2026.